 The player may attempt to join a faction by first gaining reputation.
 Gaining reputation may be achieved by winning battles and completing quests.
-When the player's global reputation reaches a certain level, a faction's general may request the player to be hired as a mercenary.
+When the player's global reputation reaches a certain level, a faction's warlord may request the player to be hired as a mercenary.
 If the player accepts, the player will be considered as an independent army within the faction and be subject to wars that faction is facing.

-- Cavalry Simulation and Real-time Mass Battles
+- Cavalry Simulation and Real-Time Mass Battles

 Combat initiates when the player's party encounters an enemy party on the main map (or in other cases, events).
-The player in third or first person perspective participates in battle alongside all the troops of both parties (depending on the unit limit - e.g. max 150 units).
+The player in third or first person perspective participates in battle alongside all the troops of both parties (depending on the unit limit - i.e. max 150 units).
 The player may engage on foot in melee combat, ranged combat (bow or crossbow), or if the player is in possession of a horse, enables a unique feature to enter mounted combat allowing the player to charge the enemy for minimal blunt damage or inflict significant crouching damage against an enemy unit when using specific polearm weapons.

-In Mount&Blade: With Fire and Sword, the crossbow is replaced with gun-powder based weapons.
+In Mount&Blade: With Fire and Sword, the crossbow is replaced with gunpowder based weapons.

 The player may, in addition to units, hire the services of NPCs (in taverns) who act as companions to the player.
 Companions may also be equipped with weapons and armor.
 Companions cannot be killed in combat and will only become unconscious (wounded) if he/she falls in battle.

 Additionally, companions react to the company of other companions, preferring or hating some over the others.
-The combination of the player's leadership, events, and attitude of a companion towards another, will effect the overall happiness of a companion.
+The combination of the player's leadership, events, and attitudes of a companion towards another, will affect the overall happiness of a companion.
 Unhappy companions may opt to leave the player.
 The like/hate algorithm between companions are pre-determined, where the total enmity between some companions outnumber companions that like each other.
 Thus, it is not possible to have all of the available companions happy all the time without some form of directed strategy by the player.

 - Character Development